 The material where the spray paint is applied onto such as metal surfaces, concrete, and brick will dry much faster than other surfaces like wood, this is because of the absorption of paint on the surface.
 Typically, spray paint thickness is lower than rolling or brushing paint, therefore it will dry faster than other paint applications.
 A surface dry of spray paint will usually be accomplished within 10 to 30 minutes after application, whereas a hard dry can take anywhere from 8 to 24 hours following the spraying.

-Household paints, including spray paint, contains different chemicals within its composition such as hazardous VOCs (volatile organic compounds) that are released into the air.
+Household paints, including spray paint, contain different chemicals within its composition such as hazardous VOCs (volatile organic compounds) that are released into the air.
 These VOCs will become emitted into the air once the paint is applied onto the surface in your home, specifically during the drying process.
 The level count of VOCs can vary depending on the type of paint that is used and how much paint was applied in the indoor environment.
-Generally, normal indoor VOC levels in a home usually stand at nearly 50 percent more than outdoor air, but when painting is done inside of this indoor space the VOC levels can increase to as much as 500 to 1,000 times higher than the level of the outdoor air.
+Generally, normal indoor VOC levels in a home usually stand at nearly 50 percent more than outdoor air, but when the painting is done inside of this indoor space the VOC levels can increase to as much as 500 to 1,000 times higher than the level of the outdoor air.

-Volatile organic compounds (VOCs) will emit an odor into the air that are classified as paint fumes that will float in the air, and last for a long period of time after the painting has ended.
+Volatile organic compounds (VOCs) will emit an odor into the air that is classified as paint fumes that will float in the air, and last for a long period of time after the painting has ended.
 The fumes that spray paint produces can stay lingering in the air causing a multitude of issues for both indoor air quality and public health.
-The duration of these spray paint fumes will last for a long time, depending on the indoor ventilation, increased air flow, and the use of air devices like air purifiers that can speed up the off-gassing process of VOCs from spray paint fumes in the air of a home.
+The duration of these spray paint fumes will last for a long time, depending on the indoor ventilation, increased airflow, and the use of air devices like air purifiers that can speed up the off-gassing process of VOCs from spray paint fumes in the air of a home.

 You finished spray painting days ago, but the smell is still swirling inside of your home’s air.
 The go-to removal methods for paint odor such as onions, lemon water mix, air freshener, candles, baking soda, and even essential oils, have been administered into your home to no prevail, as the spray paint smell still lingers in the air.
 What can you do to completely eliminate and breakdown the paint odors in the air of your home?

 Air purifiers or systems are the ideal solution to removing and neutralizing paint odors that are present inside of your home after spray painting within this environment.
 These devices are designed to filter the air and remove contaminants from the indoor air such as allergens, noxious chemicals, and odor removal.
-The EnviroKlenz Mobile Air System is an air system that was specifically manufactured and designed to neutralize and completely eliminate chemicals and odors from the air through the use of a patented earth mineral technology.
+The EnviroKlenz Air System is an air system that was specifically manufactured and designed to neutralize and completely eliminate chemicals and odors from the air through the use of a patented earth mineral technology.
 The proprietary EnviroKlenz technology contains the ability to not only contain, but to also chemically break down a wide variety of chemical compounds without releasing any harmful pollutants or chemicals back into your environment.